 - Plus: For $9.95 per month, you get 100 bids per month and 80 skills.

 You can browse for relevant contests by category, such as WordPress design and T-shirt design.
 When you find a contest you like, enter it and submit your work.
 If clients like your design but aren’t quite ready to accept it, they can request changes to it before giving final approval.
-DesignCrowd holds the client’s funds in escrow for the duration of the contest, releasing the money to you once your design is accepted (minus the flat 15% fee for all contests).
+If your design doesn’t meet their standards, they’ll simply discard it, and you’ll move on to the next opportunity.
+DesignCrowd holds the client’s funds in escrow for the duration of the contest, releasing the money to the winning design (minus the flat 15% fee for all contests).

 You don’t retain the copyright to your designs, although you can ask the client to let you display them in your work portfolio.
 Once you’ve won a few contests, clients may begin to invite you to their contests, potentially increasing the chances that your submissions are accepted.
 DesignCrowd mediates disputes over payment and acceptance.